Meet Jessica

 Central to my therapeutic approach is the belief that art serves as a powerful medium for expression and healing.
 By incorporating art-making into my sessions, I believe clients are given an additional tool to communicate and navigate difficult emotions in a safe and tangible manner.
 I truly believe that creativity is integral to personal growth, problem-solving, and understanding our world.

 While art therapy is an important part of my practice, I also integrate traditional talk therapy, Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT) techniques, parent coaching, and mindfulness skills into sessions.
-I have additional training as a Positive Discipline parenting educator, in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), and Exposure Response and Prevention (ERP) training.
-My goal is to tailor these interventions and my professional training to meet the unique needs and preferences of each person.
+I have additional training as a Positive Discipline parenting educator, in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Exposure Response and Prevention (ERP) training and am currently working on my Perinatal Mental Health certification (PMH-C).
+My goal is to tailor these interventions and my professional trainings to meet the unique needs and preferences of each person that steps into my office.

 Interests